auxesis/cucumber-nagios/README.md

 Freezing
 ========

+** This is really manky at the moment. cucumber-nagios will be switching to wycats' bundler at the next major release! **

 Freezing your dependencies into your project allows you to drop your `cucumber-nagios` project to any machine and have it run.
 Its only requirement is Ruby and Rake.